ajurdude/cloud-projects/README.md

 - **Functionality**: The platform enables designers to browse raw material catalogs, manage shopping carts, and make purchases.
 Suppliers can list products with images and details, while AWS SNS provides email notifications for new releases.
 - **Architecture**: Leveraged Django's Model-View-Template (MVT) structure for efficient development and AWS services for scalable infrastructure.
 The application follows cloud-native best practices to ensure reliability and sustainability.

+### 3. Scalable Cloud Programming with Apache Hadoop and Spark
+- **Description**: Designed a scalable solution for processing large datasets using Apache Hadoop and Apache Spark.
+- **Objective**: To leverage distributed computing to efficiently handle and analyze massive datasets using Hadoop HDFS and Apache Spark.
+- **Technical Stack**: Hadoop HDFS was used for storage, while Apache Spark was utilized for in-memory data processing to outperform traditional MapReduce.
+- **Functionality**: Implemented data storage and processing using HDFS for large data collections.
+Configured a single-node Hadoop cluster, used Spark's DataFrame API for in-memory data analysis, and conducted analytics on CRAN package download logs.

+### 4. Effective Patient Oxygen Monitoring System Using Fog Computing
+- **Description**: Developed a fog-based architecture for monitoring oxygen levels in hospitals to optimize the availability and reduce latency in healthcare services.
+- **Objective**: To enhance real-time patient oxygen monitoring using a fog computing solution for better response and reduced latency compared to cloud-based systems.
+- **Technical Stack**: iFogSim for simulations, fog nodes for local processing, and cloud integration for centralized data storage.
+- **Functionality**: Created a multi-tier architecture using fog nodes to handle real-time data from medical devices, reducing the dependency on centralized cloud resources and ensuring faster decision-making.
+- **Impact**: Demonstrated reduced network consumption and latency, proving fog-based architecture is more suitable for real-time healthcare applications.

+### 5. Dublin Property Price Prediction Using Machine Learning
+- **Description**: Built a machine learning model to predict property prices in Dublin using historical transaction data.
+- **Objective**: To provide predictive insights into property values using machine learning algorithms such as Random Forest, SVM, and XGBoost.
+- **Technical Stack**: AWS SageMaker for model training, Python for data preprocessing, and Elastic Beanstalk for deployment.
+- **Functionality**: Collected data from the Irish Property Price Register, applied preprocessing, feature engineering, and trained multiple models to predict property prices.
+The final model was deployed on AWS SageMaker and integrated with a front-end web app for user interaction.

 ## Technical Skills

 - **Cloud Services**: